AWA Technology Services

 AWA Technology Services, formerly named Amalgamated Wireless (Australasia) Ltd, is an Australian communications technology company.
 Throughout most of the twentieth century, AWA was Australia's largest and most prominent electronics organisation, undertaking development, manufacture and distribution of radio, telecommunications, television and audio equipment as well as broadcasting services.

-After the sell-off of most of its assets and operating divisions, AWA is now primarily an information and communications technology (ICT) services company.
+After the sell-off of most of its assets and operating divisions, AWA is now primarily an information and communications technology (ICT) service provider.